 - Set the print parameters as in photos and generate the .gcode file

 - To launch the actual print, download this software: http://kliment.kapsi.fi/printrun/Printrun-win-18Nov2017.zip that will allow you to move the axes manually and send the print file to Poly.It is not necessary to install it.
 It is a ready-to-use exe.

-- Open it, connect by selecting the correct "com port" and upload the file by clicking on "load file".
+- Open it, select 9600 baud rate and connect by selecting the correct "com port" .
+Upload the file by clicking on "load file".
 Once loaded you will see a preview of the movements that will perform poly.

 - Click on the "print" button and enjoy the show!